James-HoneyBadger/Time_Warp_Classic/docs/user/QUICKSTART.md

 - Try an example program first to verify IDE works

 ### Graphics don't show
-- Check View → Graphics Panel is visible
+- Graphics automatically display in the IDE output area
 - Use PENDOWN in turtle graphics
 - Verify you're using Logo or BASIC turtle commands